DouglasC2627/parroty/TASK.md

-# TASK List: AI Documentation Assistant
+# TASK List: AI Documentation Assistant - Parroty

 This document outlines all the necessary steps to build, test, and deploy the AI-powered documentation assistant for Visual Studio Code.
 The tasks are organized into sequential phases.